SpringBoardRepo/ChargR/README.md

 # Search By Location
 - To start, users enter their location (or any location).
 Users will then see charging station and their details bugs that can be found in that area.

+# Click To Learn
+- User can check the station details in more info where user can see charger type, location, and about the station services.

 # Login/SignUp Safely
 - Users can create an account login with password hashing using Flask-Bcrypt.

+# Feedback
+- LoggedIn users can share their experience to leave a comment.

 # Technology Used
  - Python